mtask/mtask.github.io/_posts/2020-04-18-nginx-client-certs.md

 TLS client authentication is not as commonly seen, but practically the process is just the same verification done otherways around.
 It doesn't add any extra layers to TLS encryption, but it allows servers to validate that client connection is coming from a trusted party.

-This post demonstrates client certificate usage with NGINX.
+This post demonstrates client certificate usage with Nginx.
-Exampes will use a simple architecture where NGINX acts as a reverse proxy in front of a backend service.
+Exampes will use a simple architecture where Nginx acts as a reverse proxy in front of a backend service.

 Technically we are doing *mutual authentication*[^1], but I will concentrate more on the client authentication.

 ## Generate test certificate

 Here are examples of how to generate self-signed certificates for **testing**.
-Copy these certificate(s) and private key(s) to the machine where you will configure the NGINX.
+Copy these certificate(s) and private key(s) to the machine where you will configure the Nginx.

 ### Client certificate